cyb3rko/InfinityFF-For-Reddit/README.md

 ## Changes

 This Fork enables a user to login via the official Reddit Accounts endpoint (no 3P authorize).
 The App will make requests that look like they are coming from the official Reddit App.

-External videos like REDGifs will be loaded from the Reddit servers and not through an external API if possible.
+- External videos like REDGifs will be loaded from the Reddit servers and not through an external API if possible.
+You will be able to see the content of broken links, if they were mirrored to Reddit's servers before breaking.

 ## ⚠️ Warning